Lucid-Karma/Solidity-BNB-Chain-Development-Bootcamp-FinalProject/README.md

 ```

 In order to run the test currently in the boilerplate, use the following command: `npm run test:bsc --network=(bscTestnet | bscMainnet)` (remember to choose a network!).
 The current test file just has some boilerplate tests to get you started.
 You will likely want to add network-specific tests to ensure your contracts are behaving as expected.

+## Frontend
+The DApp frontend is built using modern web technologies including React.js.
+It provides an intuitive and interactive user interface for auction participation.

+**React.js:** Powers the DApp's user interface.
+**Web3.js:** The Ethereum JavaScript API for smart contract interaction.
+**MetaMask:** A popular Ethereum wallet browser extension for secure transactions.

 ## Contributing